-I occasionally receive a message from a guest asking to be able to ride a “fiberglass board” on their retreat as opposed to an epoxy board.
-The question always makes me grimace.
 Unless the board is made from some unusual material like carbon fiber, ALL surfboards are wrapped in fiberglass.
-I think what the guest is actually wanting is to not ride a “pop-out” board – as in the mass-produced SurfTech or NSP variety.
-The actual choice is polyurethane vs epoxy (or EPS).
-To understand some of the principle differences see below…
+I think what most surfers are actually wanting is to avoid riding a “pop-out” board – as in the mass-produced SurfTech or NSP variety.
+When choosing a surfboard the actual factor to consider is whether the board is made with polyurethane (PU) or epoxy (EPS) foam.

 In case you have no idea how surfboards are constructed, we’ll start with the basics.
 Of course there are always experimental surfboards out there, but the vast majority of boards are made of a foam core wrapped in layers of fiberglass and laminated with resin.